Alkimik9000/api-start-express-ts/README.md

 In this example, the test will assess and confirm the qualities of an object and then deliver a conclusion based on the assessment.

-To perform a test using Jest, enter the following command in your terminal:
+To perform a test using Jest, enter the following command in your terminal or command prompt:

      npm test